mojoatomic/eslint-plugin-ai-code-snifftest/README.md

 ### CI-safe setup (recommended)

-Add scripts to your package.json:
+Add scripts to your package.json (init will add these automatically):

 ```json
 {